orion13579/COMM-2216-SetE-Group6/docs/configuration.md

 Once a file is created it is not immutable, you can edit it’s contents, name, location, and even it’s type.

-This section will show you how to access a file and edit it in the above mentioned ways.
+This section will show you how to access an already created file's editing page.

 To start, you should have your repository opened to it’s home page, with at least one file already in it.
-If your repository is empty, please refer to the Create a File instructions above.
+If your repository is empty, please refer to the ["Create a File From An Empty Repository"](https://orion13579.github.io/COMM-2216-SetE-Group6/docs/configuration/#create-a-file-from-an-empty-repository) section for a refresher.

 At this point your screen should look similar to the image below.